m8ttyB/secretmustache/source/posts/2013/01/foot-prints.rst

 The story is old and I was younger.

-Years had past, more than 15 of them.
-I had seen lot's of suffering and joy in the world; worked in 3rd world clinics, worked with displaced children living on the streets, organized and led service learning abroad trips to Latin America to help people move and learn outside of their comfort zones.
+Years past, more than 15 of them.
+I saw lot's of suffering and joy in the world; worked in 3rd world health clinics, worked with displaced children living on the streets, organized and led service learning abroad trips to Latin America.
 I spent time as a backcountry ranger for the Forest Service.
 I traveled for 2 years and lived out of a backpack with the simple intent of experiencing the world and it's humanity.
 I was enthusiastic, a dreamer, and high spirited.
 I lived a fully present life and because of that the world opened to me.

-I had seen hope and prosperity in the most unbelievable places and moments.
+I saw hope and prosperity in the most unbelievable places and moments.

 I followed an education and career into human services.
 I chose